scale-tone/scale-tone.github.io/_posts/2021-11-26-introducing-keeshepherd.md

 * I always forget where I left them.
 So they quickly get scattered across countless folders and devboxes, like lobsters crawling out of a trap.
 Difficult to rotate and difficult to cleanup.
 * I always face the fear of accidentally exposing them during demo sessions.
 Unlike password fields in browsers, config files are just a text, and IDEs are not yet smart enough to automatically hide secrets in them.
 * I'm always afraid of accidentally committing them to the repo. `.gitignore` certainly helps, but I still need to remember to configure it properly.
+* I always get bored when re-configuring them on a fresh new devbox (e.g. on [GitHub Codespaces](https://github.com/features/codespaces)).
+And no, sharing config files with secrets via email is **absolutely not an option**.

 Yes, it seems like we're [heading towards the bright passwordless future](https://www.microsoft.com/security/blog/2021/09/15/the-passwordless-future-is-here-for-your-microsoft-account/), but for us developers working with various cloud services and databases that future hasn't arrived yet.